Clear Cell Hidradenocarcinoma

 Causes of Clear Cell Hidradenocarcinoma

-1. Genetic Factors: While the exact cause remains unclear, genetic factors may play a role in some cases.
+1. Factors: While the exact cause remains unclear, genetic factors may play a role in some cases.

 3. Chemical Exposure: Certain chemicals, like arsenic, have been linked to an increased risk of CCHC.